-The Council is statutorily responsible for the provision and administration of allotment land, and is the administrative body for the putting green and croquet lawn in the leisure area of the town.
+The Council is statutorily responsible for the provision and administration of allotment land, and is the administrative body for the putting green and crazy golf in the leisure area of the town.

 At present six town Councillors also serve as representatives for Harwich on the Tendring District Council and one on Essex County Council.

 The Full Council meets once every six weeks, with a Planning Committee meeting being held every three weeks.
 At this meeting recommendations on Town Planning Applications are made to Tendring District Council who are the

 Planning Authority for Harwich.
 Other Committee meetings are held at approximately two month intervals throughout the year